stegoostrey/gitOnline/README.txt

-this is the read me.
+This is the new Read Me.

+Forget whatever you knew before me.